 Find helpful hacks on how to keep your home life moving while living with a chronic illness.

 Health and wellness are important factors when managing a chronic illness.
 Find healthy ways to boost your energy, have a positive mindset and more.

 I’d love to help you feel more validated, confident, empowered, prepared, grateful, and peaceful while living life with a chronic illness.

 We can work on navigating work, implementing tools to help you live and thrive with your chronic illness, mindset, and more.

 Sign up for a free coaching session today.

 Read about my life-changing journey, how everything changed in just one month, the numerous doctor appointments, disappointments, frustrations, depression, acceptance, perseverance, and hope.

 About the Blogger

 Hi, I’m Sara.
-I’ve worked in corporate America for almost 15 years, and I’ve worked the last eight years with Functional Neurological Disorder (FND).
-My FND comes with paroxysmal dystonia, chronic fatigue, brain fog, sensory overload, muscle pain and more.
+I worked in corporate America for 15 years, and I’ve worked the last ten years with Functional Neurological Disorder (FND).
+My FND comes with paroxysmal dystonia, chronic fatigue, brain fog, sensory overload, muscle pain, and more.
 Please see my symptoms page for more information.

 Thanks to my FND, I’m only able to work part-time at the moment.
 In addition to being a part-time career woman, I’m also a mom of two young children and a wife to a real life Kung Fu Panda.
 FND has definitely thrown a wrench in my life, but I try to live the best life I can given the cards I’ve been dealt with.